-CRF Rates
+CRF RATES

-Table 2 describes some practical CRF characteristics under several cultural practice situations that can occur in nurseries.
+In order to describe some practical CRF characteristics here are several cultural practice situations that can occur in nurseries.
 These concepts are applicable also to field use.
 Try to explain in each instance how CRF rates are affected by the following changes.